amitjavilaventura/genomics-notes/comparative-genomics/ensembl_multiple_genome_browser.md

     + Synteny: shows the synteny of a chromosome between the current species and another one.
     + Alignments (image): shows the alignment of the current region between the current species and others, depening on the selected species in the multiple alignment (e.g., 21 murinae EPO).
 It includes the synteny of the regions between species.
     + Alignments (text): similar as *Aligments (image)* but with text and less detail.
     + **Region Comparison**: it allows to compare a region between different species and the current species, including the visualization of custom data for each of these species.
+The comparisons are pair-wise compared to the current species.

 * Genetic Variation: